Could things get any worse?

 “Oh crap, how did I miss that?”

 I think most of us can understand where Debbie was coming from when she wanted to work on her marriage even after discovering her husband’s infidelities.
-The decision to divorce is a very individual one and we each have our own tolerance limit.
-It’s no good friends telling us what we should – we have to make the decision for ourselves and in our own time.
+The decision to divorce is a very personal one and we each have our own tolerance limit.
+And we all miss red flags.
+It’s no good friends telling us what we should do – we have to make the decision for ourselves and in our own time.
+However, revelations about sexual fantasies and experiences with children moves the discussion about your marriage to a whole different level and in many ways although divorce is inevitable, it is a much more complex situation.

 Photo Credit: a.drian at Flickr